2020PB/police-brutality/reports/Michigan.md

 Police charge protestors.
 One woman does not flee and a police officer knocks her to the ground with his fist, before kneeling on her back to arrest her.

-tags: throw, punch, knee, arrest, protestor
+tags: throw, punch, knee, arrest, protester

 id: mi-detroit-6